No Products in the Cart

-Unlike predecessor, Tetrahydrocannabinolic acid (THCA) is a non-intoxicating cannabinoid found in raw and live cannabis.
-THCA converts to THC when burned, vaporized, or heated at certain temperatures.
-This process is also known as decarboxylation.
+THCA (Tetrahydrocannabinolic acid): Unlike its counterpart THC, THCA is a non-intoxicating cannabinoid found in raw and live cannabis.
+It converts to THC when exposed to heat, such as through burning, vaporization, or certain temperatures during cooking or processing.
+This process is known as decarboxylation.

-Cannabichromene (CBC) is non-intoxicating cannabinoid, so it doesn’t produce a euphoric high like THC.
-CBC is known to reduce pain, inflammation, inhibit cell growth and promote bone health.
+CBC (Cannabichromene): CBC is a non-intoxicating cannabinoid that does not produce a euphoric high like THC.
+It is known for its potential to reduce pain and inflammation, inhibit cell growth, and promote bone health.

 CBD products can be separated into two main categories: Oral and Topical CBD products.
 By understanding the differences between each class of product, we hope you will be better able to make a decision as to which CBD product is right for your needs.

 Oral CBD products work best for internal and cognitive wellness.
-There are two primary methods to taking CBD orally; sublingual and ingestion
+There are two primary methods of taking CBD orally: sublingual and ingestion.

-- Ingesting CBD products require edible CBD products to be broken down by normal physiological process before being absorbed into the bloodstream.
+Ingesting CBD products requires edible CBD products to be broken down by the normal physiological process before being absorbed into the bloodstream.
 These types of products include capsules, soft gels, gummies, and edibles.
-Although you loose some of the potency due to the bodies normal metabolic process during ingestion, the effects of the medication are thought to be more widespread and longer lasting.
+Although you lose some potency due to the body's normal metabolic process during ingestion, the effects of the medication are thought to be more widespread and longer-lasting.